Over half of Public Safety leaders feel their organization is not prepared, or only somewhat prepared to sustain long-term transformation initiatives.

 If we can somehow relieve that tension, relieve that pressure between the police and the community, build on relationships, your job is going to be safer.
 It might not be easier, but it's going to be safer.

 Leadership for a Networked World’s Public Safety Initiative provides transformational thought leadership and learning experiences for policymakers and executives designing the future of public trust, legitimacy, and value in policing.

 The future of policing is emerging all around us.
-Rapidly shifting public demands, powerful social and digital technologies, and new ways of measuring public value are upending past practices in policing and opening up entirely new models of policing services.
+Rapidly evolving public demands, powerful social and digital technologies, and new methods of engaging with the community are upending past practices in policing and opening up entirely new models of community safety.
 Now is the time for public safety leaders to not just respond to change – but lead into the emerging future.